s-ball/pyimgren/README.md

 #### As a module

-It can be use as a Python module, which allows to use it in Windows even if the Scripts directory is not in the path thanks to the `py` launcher with same syntax as the script:
+It can be used as a Python module, which allows to use it in Windows even if the Scripts directory is not in the path thanks to the `py` launcher with same syntax as the script:

 ```
-usage: pyimgren [-h] [-v] [--folder FOLDER] [-s SRC_MASK] [-d DST_MASK]
+usage: python -m pyimgren [-h] [-v] [--folder FOLDER] [-s SRC_MASK] [-d DST_MASK]
                 [-e EXT_MASK] [-r REF_FILE] [-x delta] [-D] [-X]
                 {rename,back,merge} ...